 1. Drink a lot of water during the day, but slow down the closer it gets to bedtime.

-It is important to drink a lot of water, but try to do it earlier in the day.
+Drinking a lot of water during pregnancy is important, but try to do it earlier in the day.
 Along with the belly comes the feeling of needing to pee more often.
-If you slow down your water consumption as bedtime approaches, you will not need to get up as much during the night.
+If you slow your water consumption as bedtime approaches, you will not need to get up as much during the night.

 2. Watch what you eat.